The Scottish Government aims to ensure that by November 2016, so far as is reasonably practicable, people are not living in fuel poverty in Scotland.

 How is the Scottish Government addressing fuel poverty?

-The Home Energy Efficiency Programmes for Scotland replace the previous Energy Assistance Package, Universal Home Insulation Scheme and Carbon Emissions Reduction Scheme.
+The Home Energy Efficiency Programmes for Scotland (HEEPS) replace the previous Energy Assistance Package, Universal Home Insulation Scheme and Carbon Emissions Reduction Scheme.

 The Energy Saving Trust manages delivery of the other Home Energy Efficiency Programmes for Scotland through the Home Energy Scotland hotline on behalf of the Scottish Government in partnership with a range of advice providers and the energy companies.
 They offer energy efficiency advice, information on low cost energy tariffs, and advice on income maximisation, as well as a wide range of energy efficiency measures.